 The annual #YourTurn photo collaboration on Feb.
 26 brought together 50 middle and upper school students at an in-person event to create self-portraits and explore “other worlds” using mirrors, found imagery, and reflective surfaces.
 The event featured renowned artists Paul Mpagi Sepuya and Awol Erizku, alongside Aperture Foundation photo educator Alice Proujansky.

-“When Paul was talking to us, I could tell how passionate he is about what he does,” said Amelie Bennett ’28.
-“That passion inspired me—I want my art to be as authentic as possible and really speak to someone”.
+“When Paul was talking to us, I could tell how passionate he is about what he does,” Bennett said.
+“That passion inspired me—I want my art to be as authentic as possible and really speak to someone.”

 Developed eight years ago by Photography Teacher Joe Medina, #YourTurn promotes collaborative photography projects that delve into self-expression and personal narratives.